dominickwok/pm-criteria/README.md

 ### Execution (25%)
+* Ownership
-* Takes ultimate ownership of the success or failure of the product
+    - Takes ultimate ownership of the success or failure of the product
-* Removes any and all product team blockers at any point in the development lifecycle
-* Makes high integrity timeline commitments and delivers to promised deadlines
-* Helps the team stay on track by keeping JIRA accurate and updated
-* Champions a bottoms-up, agile management methodology
-* Creates a prioritized and clearly-defined work backlog, sufficient for at least 2 sprints
-* Stabilizes team velocity, and secondarily helps team become more efficient from sprint-to-sprint
-* Limits interruptions extraneous to product roadmap unless priorities warrant it (prevents context switching)
-* Covers whatever gap is needed on the team - design, engineering, client facing, etc - in order to ship the product (makes things happen)
+    - Covers whatever gap is needed on the team as reasonably as possible - design, engineering, client facing, etc - in order to ship the product (makes things happen)
-* Sees tasks through to actual completion, not losing track at 80 or 90% done
+    - Sees tasks through to actual completion, not losing track at 80 or 90% done

+* Roadmap
+    - Limits interruptions extraneous to product roadmap unless priorities warrant it (prevents context switching)
+    - Creates a prioritized, as defined by business owner, and clearly-defined work backlog, sufficient for at least 2 sprints
+    - Works with key stakeholders to ensure roadmap's efficient approach focuses on delivering the highest value items first

+* Sprints
+    - Stabilizes team velocity, and secondarily helps team become more efficient from sprint-to-sprint
+    - Defends scope of current sprint religiously, but willing to yield given sufficient evidence and need

+* Daily
+    - Removes any and all product team blockers at any point in the development lifecycle
+    - Keeps JIRA accurate and updated to help team stay on track
+    - Champions a bottoms-up, agile management methodology

+* Timelines
+    - Makes *high-integrity timeline commitments & delivers to promised deadlines*
+    - Protects scope of commitments and deadlines to maximize on-time, promised delivery
+    - Communicates changes to timelines and deadlines with clear and reasonable explanations for changes

 ### Measurement, Iteration, and Improvement (20%)
 * Maintains a KPI scorecard that clearly defines what success means for the team